Automattic/RadControl/readme.txt

 == Changelog ==

+= 1.2.1 =

+* Removed link from "Advertisements" notice
+* Updated house ads to HTML5

 = 1.2 =

 * Added support for house ads while we wait for site to get approved with our partner networks.